There are several metrics that a business relies on to measure its performance.

 The Average Order Value (AOV) is the amount a customer spends on each order over a given period of time.
 A low AOV with a high CAC can indicate that the product prices are too low or that the business is spending a considerable sum on marketing and advertising activities.
 In such situations, increasing the prices can help reduce the CAC.

-Besides that, the AOV can be improved by cross-selling complementary products, bundling products or services and offering free shipping.
+In addition, the AOV can be improved by cross-selling complementary products, bundling products or services, and offering free shipping.

 5. Optimise Your Marketing Channels